ckan/ckan/doc/upgrading-a-package-install.rst

     sudo dpkg -i python-ckan_2.0_amd64.deb

-   This will **not** replace or modify any configuration files that you already have in the server, including the CKAN ini file or any Apache or Nginx configuration files.
+   This will **not** replace or modify any configuration files that you already have on the server, including the CKAN config file or any |apache| or
+   |nginx| configuration files.

    Your CKAN instance should be upgraded straight away.